particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 The reason is that with threading disabled `SYSTEM_MODE(AUTOMATIC)`, the default mode, setup() is only called after the cloud connection has been established and you might not be able to prevent the update from occurring at boot.

-If you want to manage firmware updates in this way, you can check (`System.updatesPending()`)[/reference/device-os/firmware/#system-updatespending-] when you are in a situation where updates would be acceptable.
+If you want to manage firmware updates in this way, you can check [System.updatesPending()](/reference/device-os/firmware/#system-updatespending-) when you are in a situation where updates would be acceptable.
 If true, you can then enable updated again using `System.enableUpdates()`.

 For example, if you were writing firmware for an electric scooter, you might only want to do update when it's idle and between users.
 If you were building an asset tracking application, you might only want to do updates when not in motion.

+**TODO:** code example here

 #### Intercepting the post OTA reset

 When using SYSTEM_THREAD(ENABLED) your code will continue to run during the download process for the new user firmware, however performance will be affected.
 Normally, the device will reset immediately after the download completes, and after reset the device will be running the new firmware.

-Using [`System.disableReset()`](/reference/device-os/firmware/#disablereset-) will prevent this reset from occurring.
+Using [System.disableReset()](/reference/device-os/firmware/#disablereset-) will prevent this reset from occurring.
 You might do this if you want to do additional cleanup, or delay it until a more appropriate time.

-You can use the [`on_reset_pending`](/reference/device-os/firmware/#system-events) event to be notified when a reset is required.
-You can also call [`System.resetPending()`](/reference/device-os/firmware/#resetpending-).
+You can use the [on_reset_pending](/reference/device-os/firmware/#system-events) event to be notified when a reset is required.
+You can also call [System.resetPending()](/reference/device-os/firmware/#resetpending-) to find out if the system needs a reset to complete an OTA update.

 Once you've performed any additional operations and it's a good time to reset, you can call `System.reset()`.

+**TODO:** code example here

+It is also possible to use the `reset_pending` [System Event](/reference/device-os/firmware/#system-events).
+This is ideal if you only want to do quick clean-up operations before resetting.

+**TODO:** code example here